Testing module

 for the module that bears the same name without the suffix.
 For example,

-if our modules name is program
+if the module name is program

-, the test module would be called
+, the test module is program_test

 .